|Lightning ready to pick Stamkos No. 1 in NHL draft|

 |Written by Admin|

-That's the plan, which Feaster refers to as ``the worst-kept secret,'' while adding: ``I think he's special.
+``Oh yeah, that's the worst-kept secret,'' Feaster said, noting he already has Stamkos penciled in as the team's second-line center this season. ``I think he's special.
 I don't think they come around all that often.''

 Central Scouting director E.J.
 McGuire compares the 18-year-old to a young Joe Sakic.

 ``He's far and away the guy who will play next year in the league,'' McGuire said. ``He'll be exciting.
 And he'll fulfill the prophecy that he'll bring people out of the seats.''

 The Lightning have been so sure of their choice that they've already begun a marketing campaign, titled, ``Seen Stamkos,'' and advertising him as ``Coming soon to Hockey Bay, USA,'' in reference to Tampa Bay.

 The Lightning missed the playoffs by finishing with a league-worst 31 wins this season, but they maintain a talented core including Vincent Lecavalier, Martin St. Louis and Dan Boyle.
 This marks only the second time the Lightning have had the No. 1 pick after selecting Lecavalier in 1998.

 ``It's been pretty exciting, there's been a lot of hype in Tampa Bay,'' Stamkos said. ``You know, I'm not going to a rebuilding organization.
 They have talent there and that definitely takes the pressure off a young guy coming in.''